-Containing tens of thousands of volumes, the library includes rare books, modern reference works, pamphlets and periodicals, from the 1500s to the present day.
+The collection of about 80,000 volumes includes rare books, modern reference works and publications, pamphlets and periodicals, from the 1500s to the present day.

 Designed as a browsing library, the collection has its own classification scheme.
 There are uniquely accessible, extensive runs of historically significant farming and countryside journals from the nineteenth century onwards.